 Architecture & naming that scale

-Clear titles/summaries improve search and trust.
+Clear titles and summaries improve search and trust.
 Consistency speeds maintenance.

 Examples: